moby/moby/docs/sources/reference/commandline/cli.md

 not where the primary development of new functionality is taking place.
 Add `-e lxc` to the daemon flags to use the `lxc` execution driver.

+### Daemon user namespace support

+The Docker daemon can be configured to use Linux user namespace support to remap the root user inside the container to an unprivileged user on the host.
+Due to the requirement that the filesystem layers need to have user/group ownership modification to make this remapping useful, this is a daemon-level option and not selectable on a per-container basis.

+To enable user namespace support provide a username or Linux uid:gid to the `--root` flag.
+If you would like the daemon to create and use a default user managed by the Docker installation you can specify `default` and a user and group named `dockroot` will be created (if it does not already exist) and used as the root remapped ID inside all containers for that daemon instance.

+Example relying on default Docker username management:

+    $ sudo docker -d --root default

+Example using pre-existing username/group combination:

+    $ sudo docker -d ---root=cntrroot

+Example using a Linux uid:gid combination:

+    $ sudo docker -d --root 1001:1001

 ### Daemon DNS options